anabaei/Javascript/GCP.md

 ------------------------------------------------------------

+*
+* Some core workplace skills include: high attention to detail, critical thinking skills, effective time management skills, solid communication skills, and adaptability and curiosity.
+* Communication skills include clearly articulating findings and insights, collaborating with team members and stakeholders, and writing comprehensive reports and documentation.
 * My advice, dig into a specific topic, explore it until you reach a stopping point, build a solution to highlight your learning, and then show it off on the internet.
 * Maintaining a portfolio of simple to complex projects is a highly valuable tool in showcasing your individual journey.
 * You wouldn't try to surg big waves before knowing how to swim